talmolab/sleap/README.rst

 |
 **SLEAP** is a deep-learning based framework for estimating positions of animal body parts.
-It supports multi-animal pose estimation and tracking, and includes an advanced labeling/training GUI for active learning and proofreading.
+It supports *multi-animal pose estimation* and *tracking*, and includes an advanced labeling/training GUI for active learning and proofreading.

 SLEAP is written in Python and uses TensorFlow 2 for machine learning and Qt/PySide2 for graphical user interface.
 It is the successor to `LEAP <https://github.com/talmo/leap>`_ (`Pereira et al., 2019 <https://www.nature.com/articles/s41592-018-0234-5>`_).

 To learn more about SLEAP and multi-animal pose tracking download our `preprint on bioRxiv <https://doi.org/10.1101/2020.08.31.276246>`_ or watch the `tutorial on SLEAP <https://cbmm.mit.edu/video/decoding-animal-behavior-through-pose-tracking>`_.

 References